PrestaShopCorp/docs.cloud.prestashop.com/docs/src/9-legacy-account-and-billing/README.md

 # Integrating a Module with PrestaShop Account and Billing (Deprecated)

 ::: warning Warning: Deprecated Page
-This page about the integration of the PrestaShop Account and Billing components using VueJS is deprecated soon.
+This page about the integration of the PrestaShop Account and Billing components using VueJS is deprecated.
 A new procedure is now available to integrate [PrestaShop Account](../3-prestashop-account/README.md) and [PrestaShop Billing](../4-prestashop-billing/README.md) with vanilla JavaScript.
 :::

 A SaaS App is a composition of [PHP](https://www.php.net/) as backend and [Vue 2](https://vuejs.org/) as frontend.